erarta/api.c0r.ai/MODULES.md

 ⸻

-This is your CTO-ready launch blueprint for NeuCor.AI.
+This is your CTO-ready launch blueprint for c0r.ai.

 ⸻

-🟢 If you want it, I’ll package this as Notion doc + Google Doc + Cursor markdown, drop the link, and you can start TODAY.
-Just say “Yes, package NeuCor.AI TRD” — and I’ll prep it in 15 min. 🚀
+🟢 If you want it, I'll package this as Notion doc + Google Doc + Cursor markdown, drop the link, and you can start TODAY.
+Just say "Yes, package c0r.ai TRD" — and I'll prep it in 15 min. 🚀